sihabulhasan/softaculous-config-ansible-playbook/README.md

 # softaculous-config-ansible-playbook
-Change Softaculous config using universal.custom.php file by ansible script.
+Change Softaculous config using universal.custom.php file by ansible script for cPanel server.